-Arizona Christian University's Bachelor of Arts in English degree offers students the opportunity to explore the history of the written word and practice its present applications.
+The Bachelor of Arts in English degree offers students the opportunity to explore the history of the written word and practice its present applications.
 By employing a Christian worldview, students will also be prepared to share their faith as they enter the professional world.
 The program is composed of 39 credit hours, which cover diverse areas of English study.